grantwinney/pinboard-bookmarks-to-chrome/README.md

 * Delete Cache<br>_Deletes the local storage for this extension, wiping out any selected tags in the treeview on the left, as well as settings and your API Token.
 I found this useful during testing, but maybe someone else will find it useful too._

 ## Generating Bookmarks
 Once you've got the tags in the treeview the way you'd like, click the "Generate Bookmarks" button.
-That will look at your selected tags, taking any combinations of tags into account, and add the bookmarks with those tags into your Bookmarks Bar.
-Then Chrome can take over sync'ing them between multiple machines if that's your thing.
+It'll lookup bookmarks matching your selected tags and add them to your Bookmarks Bar.
+From there, Chrome can take over sync'ing bookmarks between multiple machines if you're into that.

+# Need Help?
+If you have questions or a problem with using the extension, I'd prefer that you [create an issue](https://github.com/grantwinney/pinboard-bookmarks-to-chrome/issues/new).

+Include as many details as possible about what you were doing, what errors you got (if any), what you expected to happen and what actually did happen.

 # Issues
-I use Chrome's built-in "local" storage for storing selected tags and other settings.
+I used Chrome's built-in "local" storage for storing selected tags and other settings.
 It's a 5MB bucket so it'll store plenty unless someone makes a truly massive tree of selected tags.
 I considered using Chrome's "sync" storage but there were too many restrictions and limitations, and it became more of a pain point than anything else.
+So your selections won't sync between machines.

 Pinboard places a couple restrictions on its API usage, one of which is that requests to get _all_ URLs can only be made once every 5 minutes.
-I did my best to honor this, so that the first click on "Generate Bookmarks" caches the URLs for 5 minutes.
+I did my best to honor this, so that the first click on "Generate Bookmarks" caches your URLs for 5 minutes.
 They're just stored in a variable though, so if you refresh (or close and reopen) the page and hit "Generate Bookmarks" again, it's going to hit Pinboard and pull down all the URLs again, regardless of whether the 5 minutes is up.
+Best I could do for now.

 # Resources
-Here's what helped me... maybe it'll help someone else too.
+Here's some stuff that helped me... maybe it'll help you too.

 ## Reference Material
 If you want to create your own Chrome extension, start with the [Chrome developer tutorials](https://developer.chrome.com/extensions).
 They explain the purpose of the manifest.json file, the various API endpoints and limitations, etc.